Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/Discovery.md

 Discovery
 ==================

-This document outlines the XML representation of the Thing Registry and discovery service, as defined by the IEEE XMPP IoT Working Group.
+This document outlines the XML representation of the Thing Registry and discovery service.
 The Discovery service, and its use of *Thing Registries* provide several important services to IoT networks:

 1. Managing the lifecycle of things.
 2. Pairing of things with their corresponding owners.